writethedocs/www/docs/conf/na/2017/workshops.rst

 What can I learn in the workshops?
 ----------------------------------

-This year we have 2 workshops that cover one writing-related topic and one development-related topic.
-This is a part of our efforts to cross-train the different roles that our community members encompass.
+This year we have two workshops, one that covers writing related topics and one that covers development related topics.

 For specific information about this year's topics, see the `Sessions page <http://www.writethedocs.org/conf/na/2017/speakers/>`_.
 The workshop sessions are labeled with a "Workshop" prefix.